What is Idea To Prototype?

 Why should I do this?

-Besides the course credit and financial support, you will be well positioned to take the next step in your invention and entrepreneurship endeavors, such as competing in the InVenture Prize, taking the Capstone Design course with your idea to refine it further, applying for Startup Summer, or participating in Startup House.
+Besides the course credit and financial support, you will be well positioned to take the next step in your invention and entrepreneurship endeavors, such as competing in the InVenture Prize, taking the Capstone Design course with your idea to refine it further, applying for Startup Launch, or participating in Startup House.

 Do I have to wait until I register to work on my invention?